Christopher Finzi: Marriage

 Finzi married Hilary du Pré, a flautist, in 1961.
 They raised their four children, Theresa, Clare, Nicolette and Orlando, at Church Farm in Ashmansworth, Hampshire, the family home built by Finzi's parents.
 Du Pré's younger sister, the cellist Jacqueline du Pré, was part of their household during the 1970s.

-Hilary du Pré's 1997 memoir, A Genius in the Family, written with her brother Piers du Pré, created controversy when it was revealed that Finzi had had an affair with his sister-in-law.
+Hilary du Pré's 1997 memoir, A Genius in the Family, written with her brother Piers du Pré, created controversy by asserting that Finzi had had an affair with his sister-in-law.

 The 1998 film Hilary and Jackie, the plot of which was based on interviews with Hilary and Piers, told the same basic story and was also controversial.

 Later life

 Finzi eventually turned his attention away from music to farming, establishing a poultry business at Ashmansworth.
 He and his wife operated a health food shop in Newbury, Berkshire.

 He made several recordings in his capacity as a conductor, including a performance of Gerald Finzi's Dies Natalis and music by British composers Robin Milford and Edmund Rubbra.
 From 1971 to 1997, Finzi was resident conductor of the North Wiltshire Orchestra.

 Finzi died in November 2019, aged 85.